JohanCDev/React-Native-ToDoList-Workshop/README.md

 ## 🎉 Congratulations !

-**You now have a beautiful functionnal ToDo list application available on both Android and iOS that you can use to organize your work sessions at Epitech !**
+**📱 You now have a beautiful functionnal ToDo list application available on both Android and iOS that you can use to organize your work sessions at Epitech !**

 There is still plenty more to learn about react-native, participating to community packages is a good start.